 What to Do if You’ve Been Defamation On Online Review Sites

 Someone posted a one-star review about your firm on Google or Yelp!
 Now, your search engine ranking and reputation is suffering.
 However, the poster either wrote false and defamatory statements within their review or the poster was never even a client in the first place and is just posing as one in order to sabotage your business.
 What can you do?
+How much does it cost to remove a Yelp review?
 Again, there are a myriad of options you can pursue, but every situation is different.
 Remember, truthful but hurtful reviews are generally not actionable.
 However, there may be other claims that can be asserted other than defamation.
 For example, in some jurisdictions, like in Arizona, false light is a valid claim for such reviews.
 Our defamation attorneys have handled hundreds of defamation cases and have experience with attorney clients specifically.
 We can help you choose the best legal option that caters to your unique situation.

 Are you a lawyer that is wrongfully being sued for defamation?
 The First Amendment protects truthful statements that are non-defamatory.
 There may be other defenses that apply, including qualified privilege or public interest defenses.
 We’ve dealt with these issues and know how to help lawyers defend against defamation claims too.

 Let RM Warner Be An Attorney’s Source For Combating Defamation Online